What to know about the Los Angeles immigration protests after citywide ICE operations

 On Saturday, protests erupted in the L.A.
 County city of Paramount after it appeared that federal law enforcement officers were conducting another immigration operation there.

 L.A.
-County Sheriff Robert Luna said non-lethal munitions were fired by federal agents prior to deputies' arriving at the scene.
+County Sheriff Robert Luna said non-lethal munitions were fired by federal agents before deputies arrived at the scene.

+"We will protect your right to peacefully protest, but we will not tolerate violence or destruction of property," Luna said in televised comments that appeared on local news.
+"I urge the community to approach the situation peacefully, as we do not want anyone to be harmed."

 CBS News Los Angeles footage showed some protesters attempting to get in the way of a U.S. Marshals Service bus, while others threw rocks and other objects at law enforcement vehicles.
 The protests also spread to the nearby city of Compton.